 Logan will prepare students to meet the challenges in the health care system today and in the future, including the need to develop skills working in interprofessional teams while providing opportunities to achieve expanded roles in health promotion, disease prevention, and intervention.

 Logan University is accredited by The Higher Learning Commission, a Commission of the North Central Association of Colleges and Schools.
 Logan University is a member of the North Central Association, 30 North LaSalle Street, Suite 2400, Chicago, Illinois 60602-2504, 800-621-7440

-Logan University, College of Health Sciences MS in Nutrition and Health Sciences RD track is an accredited demonstration program under the Future Education Model Accreditation Standards.
+Logan University, College of Health Sciences MS-AND is an accredited demonstration program under the Future Education Model Accreditation Standards.

 The Accreditation Council for Education in Nutrition and Dietetics (ACEND) released the Future Education Model Accreditation Standards for programs in nutrition and dietetics (see www.eatrightpro.org/FutureModel ).
-The successful completion of all graduate course work and supervised experiential learning will lead to a Master of Science (MS) degree in Nutrition & Human Performance and receipt of a Verification Statement.
+The successful completion of all graduate course work and supervised experiential learning will lead to a Master of Science (MS) degree in Applied Nutrition and Dietetics and receipt of a Verification Statement.
 Program graduates will be eligible to take the Commission on Dietetic Registration (CDR) credentialing exam to become a Registered Dietitian Nutritionist.

 Program graduates should check licensing laws in the state in which they intend to practice.
 For the State of Missouri, passing the CDR Registration Exam for Registered Dietitian Nutritionists and successful submission of a licensing application and fee will result in licensure (LD) in the State of Missouri.